yuxuantaoisak/unit_3/Project/README.md

 ## Admin Signup

 As part of my client's requirement, the admin user should be provided with extra functions.
 Thus, I designed a signup window that is exclusively for the admin user.
-The admin signup page asks for an extra admin password, which validates the user's identity.
+The admin signup page asks for an extra admin password, which is set by the company owner and validates the current user's identity.
 This password that allows the user to sign up as an admin is set by the owner of the snowboard company.
 If the user enters the correct admin password, the system can confirm that they are authorized by the owner to sign up as an admin with the access to extra functions.

 ```.py